 Now, if you’ve been following me since the summer of 2017 when the Roger Report started, you know that we’ve been saying since then, and you can check out my LinkedIn profile under Roger Bryan, you can look at the article I published, in 2017 and the update that I made in 2018, where I make the predictions on where the overall market’s going from a macro valuation perspective and specifically why.

 Not necessarily individual assets, because I don’t have a crystal ball.
-But when we look at it from that perspective, and that we understand that 99% of the assets that are out there in the crypto-sphere, think about this, there’s 5 or 6 thousand different assets that are publicly available to trade, that 99% of them are worthless.
+But when we look at it from that perspective, and that we understand that 99 percent of the assets that are out there in the crypto-sphere, think about this, there’s 5,000 or 6,000 different assets that are publicly available to trade, that 99 percent of them are worthless.

 So, if you want to avoid that mess and you want to dial in on what some of the best assets are, you again can look at the partnerships that equity trust has developed and the assets that they have at play.
 Now every month, I like to go in and I like to talk about those individual assets a little bit.
 Not every single one every single time, but this month a couple of them.

 You’ve heard me mention Bitcoin.
 Far and away, most industry insiders, unless they have a vested interest in some other project would say, if you want to be involved in this market, you want to minimize your risk for making bad decisions on some of the more, on exterior assets in this class, that, buy Bitcoin.